 Here are two examples:

 - You cannot create a new ASA user using the CDO GUI.
-If a new user is added to the ASA using the ASA's ASDM or CLI, when that out-of-band change is read to CDO's copy of the configuration file, CDO attempts to overwrite that ASA's entire configuration file staged on CDO.
+If a new user is added to the ASA using the ASA's ASDM or CLI, when that out-of-band change is accepted and CDO updates the stored configuration file, CDO attempts to overwrite that ASA's entire configuration file staged on CDO.

 - Out-of-band changes made to an ASA configured in active-active failover mode will not be rejected by CDO.
 If you make an out-of-band change to an ASA's running configuration, the ASA gets marked with "Conflict Detected" on the Devices & Services page.
 If you review the conflict and try to reject it, CDO blocks that action.
 You receive the message, "CDO does not support rejecting out-of-band changes for this device.
 Either this device is running an unsupported software version or is a member of a active/active failover pair.
 Please proceed to accept the out-of-band changes by clicking Continue."

-Caution: If you find yourself having to accept out-of-band changes from the ASA, any configuration changes staged on CDO, but not yet written to the ASA, will be overwritten and lost.
+Caution: If you find yourself having to accept out-of-band changes from the ASA, any configuration changes staged on CDO, but not yet deployed to the ASA, will be overwritten and lost.

 CDO does support configuration changes made to an ASA in failover mode when those changes are supported by the CDO GUI.